When growing herbs, gardeners consider rosemary one of the easiest plants to grow.

-Other Rosemary Problems:
+Other Rosemary Problems

-Gardeners, however, don’t pay attention to this when they water their herbs.
+Gardeners often don’t pay attention to this when they water their herbs.
 They usually water all of their potted plants on a schedule.

 Overwatered rosemary may show signs of wilting or slow-growing.
 Sometimes, leaves will turn yellow or black.

-Heavy soil, such as clay soil, is a major problem for rosemary.
-Not only does this kind of soil trap a lot of water, but it also prevents the roots from breathing.
+Heavy soil, such as clay soil, is a significant problem for rosemary.
+Not only does this kind of soil trap a lot of water, but it prevents the roots from breathing.

-– Lack of Light
+Lack of Light